axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

    ```
 3. Check you received the funds

-   [axelar address] is the address you generated in Exercise 3
+   [axelar address] is the address you generated in Exercise 3, and used in step 1 above
    ```
    axelard q bank balances [axelar address]
    ```